Autoencoding Conditional Neural Processes for Representation Learning: Related Work

 \section{Related Work}

 CNPs \citep{pmlr-v80-garnelo18a} are a flexible and scalable framework for modelling distributions over functions.
 The framework, now more generally referred to as Neural Process Family (NPF) have seen increased popularity, with the different approaches exploring a range of features of the model.
-One such approach is the adaption of the CNP to properties of the data; for example, with modelling equivariances as shift equivariance \citep{Gordon2020Convolutional} and group equivariance \citep{kawano2021group} and modeling non-Euclidean relational information \citep{DBLP:journals/corr/abs-1812-05212}.
+One such approach is the adaption of the CNP to properties of the data \citep{Gordon2020Convolutional,kawano2021group, DBLP:journals/corr/abs-1812-05212}.
 Another approach seeks improved modelling of the output dependencies between function values \citep{DBLP:journals/corr/abs-1807-01622}.
 Various other approaches exist; see \citet{arxiv.2209.00517} for an extensive survey.
 While all such approaches explore the model's features, to the best of our knowledge, none explore the characteristics of the context set itself.
-One of the primary motivations for applying CNPs in the image domain, typically expects the context set to be provided---possibly by humans---which implies that the selection of points itself is unlikely to be random.

 From a representation-learning perspective, the closest to ours is the VQ-VAE \citep{{10.5555/3295222.3295378}}.
 The ability to discretise representation, and learn such a discrete `codebook' through differentiable variational inference that the VQ-VAE employs, has seen successful use in more advance models such as DALL-E~\citep{pmlr-v139-ramesh21a}.
 However the types of codebooks that VQ-VAE learns are not interpretable, and it typically needs additional components, such as learning a separate prior, in order to truly function as a generative model over observed data.
-We address both these concerns in one go by ensuring that the latent representations are interpretable, and simultaneously learn a prior that enables unconditional generation of data.

 The perspective of learning latent representations/features that apply directly on the data domain, can also be compared to work that exposes \emph{attention} mechanisms \citep{Bahdanau2014NeuralMT, 10.5555/2969033.2969073} employed for tasks.
 The process of inferring context points can be interpreted as a locally-restrictive way of attending to relevant parts of the image data.
 Specifically, such a perspective aligns best with hard attention methods \citep{10.5555/2969033.2969073} as opposed to soft-attention \citep{Bahdanau2014NeuralMT} by virtue of explicitly selecting particular pixels.